ariatemplates/usermanual/src/latest/intro/introduction.md

 First off, we start with the bootstrap, in our case a simple HTML page created from scratch:

-<srcinclude lang="html5">intro/index.html</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/intro/index.html' defer></script>

 There are 3 parts to look at here:
 1. Lines 6 & 7 reference the needed files to include Aria Templates.
-1. Line 11 creates an empty container (a <code>DIV</code> in this case) which will be used to display our template.
+1. Line 11 creates an empty container (a `DIV` in this case) which will be used to display our template.
-1. Finally, lines 14 to 21 contain the Javascript statement that will load a template called <code>amadeus.example.view.SgtGreeters</code> inside our <code>output</code> container.
+1. Finally, lines 14 to 21 contain the Javascript statement that will load a template called `amadeus.example.view.SgtGreeters` inside our `output` container.
 In this example, it is also where we initialize some data to be used by the template.

-Now let's see what <code>SgtGreeters.tpl</code> looks like:
+Now let's see what `SgtGreeters.tpl` looks like:

-<srcinclude lang="at">intro/view/SgtGreeters.tpl</srcinclude>
+<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/intro/view/SgtGreeters.tpl' defer></script>

 As you can see, AT introduces  a special kind of grammar to describe your interfaces, much of it being quite straightforward.
 If we have a detailed look at the code we can see the following:
 1. Lines 1 to 3 simply declare that the file is a template with a specific classpath.